grant-king/ML_progress/log.md

 **Today's Progress:** TPTM pytest day 1.
 Two text-oriented Exercism exercises.
 Started working through Scrapy Documentation so that i'll be able to add a new 'movie-madness' Django app component that will scrape a user collection from blu-ray.com in order to import collections.

-**Thoughts:** TPTM feels like it is moving a little slow so I am glad to work on the scraping component for the movie-madness app that I was working on.
+**Thoughts:** TPTM feels like it is moving a little slow so I am glad to work on the scraping component for the movie-madness app that I had been working on a couple of months ago.

 Day 11: January 16, 2019

-**Today's Progress:** TPTM day 2.
+**Today's Progress:** TPTM pytest day 2.
+More progress with Scrapy.
+Worked on an Exercism using Pytest instead of builtin unittest for TDD exercise.

-**Thoughts:**
+**Thoughts:** Finally figured out how to setup and run simple Scrapy spider for blu-ray site.
+It is fun to think that I can store the pages locally to figure out my parse operations before running on all collection pages.
+This would be especially useful for sites like this that have restrictive data access policies.
+Also am having to learn about xpath, a way to access the data in the stored request.

 **Link to work:**